These 11 Tips Will Help You Get Financing to Start a Small Business

 An easy way to acquire funds if you’re operating a small business selling products is to hold a pre-sale in which customers pay for goods up-front.
 The business owner can use the money raised to fund the manufacturing of the initial batch of products.

-“Product pre-sales is such a great strategy because you’ve just proven the customers want your product,” says Kedma Ough, the statewide innovation director for America’s Small Business Development Centers in Oregon.
+“Product pre-sales is such a great strategy because you’ve just proven the customers want your product,” said Kedma Ough, the statewide innovation director for America’s Small Business Development Centers in Oregon.

 Pro: Can help alleviate some of the upfront costs of making the products.